valk-yria/vStore/README.md

 > Equipped with features such as caching, datastore 2.0, and more importantly session locking, vStore ensures your games remain most up-to-date with the datastores.

 ### **Easy to learn**
-> vStore is heavily encapsulated and does the heavy lifting behind the scenes for you, so you only need to worry about the important things - getting datastore work done quickly and easily.
+> vStore is heavily encapsulated and does the heavy lifting behind the scenes for you, so you only need to worry about the important things - getting datastore work done quickly and cleanly.
+>
+> The syntax is also designed to resemble and use syntax you're most probably familiar with, so you can get to work easily.

-### **Versatile**
+### **Versatile and Flexible**
 > Why use vStore for just player data?
 Use it on just about anything, be it parts, objects, etc.

 ### **Customizable**